 Fizzy drinks, squashes and juice drinks can contain lots of added sugar and very few nutrients, so keep them to a minimum – children should avoid them completely.

 Flavoured water drinks can also contain a surprisingly large amount of sugar, so check the label before you buy.
 Also beware of "juice drinks" as these may not have enough fruit in them to count towards your five portions of fruit and vegetables a day.

 A high sugar content means a drink is also high in calories, which can contribute towards you becoming overweight.
 Cutting down on these drinks is a good way of reducing the number of calories you consume while not missing out on any nutrients.

 Likewise, getting children to drink fewer sugary drinks is a good way of limiting the amount of sugar they consume.
 Children who drink a lot of sugary drinks are more likely to become overweight.

 The added sugar in these drinks also means they can damage teeth.
 If you do have sugary or fizzy drinks, drinking them with meals can help reduce the damage to teeth.

+The best drinks to give children are water, milk and milkshakes without added sugar.
 If you or your children like fizzy drinks, try diluting fruit juice with sparkling water instead.
 Remember to dilute squashes well to reduce the sugar content in the drink.

-Caffeinated drinks can also make the body produce more urine.
+It's fine to drink tea and coffee as part of a balanced diet.
+Bear in mind, though, that caffeinated drinks can make the body produce urine more quickly.
 Some people are more susceptible to this than others, but it also depends on how much caffeine you have and how often you have it.